api3dao/wallet-watcher/README.md

 #### `chains`

 - `chains.<chainId>.rpc`: The RPC provider URL.
-- `chains.<chainId>.funderDepositoryLowBalanceWarn`: The FunderDepository contract balance below which an alert will be triggered.
-The value should be in full token units (i.e. in ethers or matics).
-- `chains.<chainId>.topUpWalletLowBalanceWarn`: The top up wallet balance below which an alert will be triggered.
-The value should be in full token units (i.e. in ethers or matics).
-- `chains.<chainId>.options`: The chain specific options used to get the gas price for top up transactions.

 - `opsGenieConfig.apiKey`: The Ops Genie api key.
 - `opsGenieConfig.responders[n].team` (optional): The Ops Genie responder type.
 If left undefined this will be inferred